CSTARS/gwt-gis/README.md

     label : '',
     // url to arcgis service or kml file url : '',
-    // legend url... if you are using the load legend service legendUrl : '',
+    // legend url... if you are using the old legend service legendUrl : '',
     // is your legend really a long list of gradient colors?
-Set this flag to make the css fit legendIsGradient : false,
+Set this flag to make the css fit the legend legendIsGradient : false,
-    // show the legend be expended (visible) by default showLegend : false,
+    // show the legend be expanded (visible) by default showLegend : false,
     // should the layer be visible by default visible : true,